 These tests show that the phone is capable of pushing itself to remarkable heights in short bursts, when heat is not an issue.
 Synthetic benchmarks aside, performance in informal usage was not as snappy as we'd expect a flagship performance phone to be.The Xperia Z3+ did very well at playing movies and music, with rich, immersive sound that we weren't expecting to be so good.
 You can barely see the twin stereo speakers on the phone's front face, but that didn't stop them from pumping out some serious volume.
 Sound was full and rich, with reasonable bass but especially crisp and clear voices.
 Video playback was also impressive, with no faults.
 On the other hand, we weren't entirely satisfied with the screen's performance under direct sunlight - it seemed washed out and it was difficult sometimes to handle.

 (Click to see full size)

-The camera was generally quick to focus and Sony's Intelligent Auto mode detected all kinds of scenes and changed the white balance and other settings to match quite admirably.
+We had a lot of fun with the Xperia Z3+'s camera as well.
+Sony's phones have come with great camera software for many years now.
+There are loads of modes ranging from useful ones to silly fun distractions.
+You can also download additional third-party camera enhancements.
+Photo quality was generally quite good and we liked what we saw of the phone's performance under various lighting conditions.The camera was generally quick to focus and Sony's Intelligent Auto mode detected all kinds of scenes and changed the white balance and other settings to match quite admirably.
 Photos came out clear and well detailed even under artificial lighting.
 We were happy with the camera app's speed and flexibility.
 4K video came out looking great, but you can expect file sizes of around 1GB per minute so a high-quality microSD card will be necessary if you plan to use this feature a lot.

 (Click to see full size)